tvanderploeg1/vanderploeg_tiffany_ui_garden_build_final_site/README.md

 ## Features

-The portfolio showcases my component library by using the actual components I built:
+The portfolio is a multi-page website that showcases my component library:

-- **Basic Information**: Using Text and Card components
+- **Home**: Welcome page with hero image and navigation
+- **About**: Basic information and personal details
-- **Work**: Using Card, Button, Label, and Img components
+- **Work**: Project showcase using Card, Button, Label, and Img components
-- **Skills**: Using Table components with headers, rows, and cells
+- **Skills**: Technical skills displayed in a Table with headers and cells
-- **Resources**: Using Card and Button components with links
+- **Resources**: Development resources using Card and Button components with external links
-- **Developer Setup**: Using nested Card components for organization
+- **Developer Setup**: Development environment preferences and setup details

+## Navigation

+The portfolio includes a navigation bar that allows users to browse between different pages, demonstrating reasonably complex page navigation as required.

 ## Components Used

 From my component library:
-- Button
+- Button (with external links)
-- Card
+- Card (for layout and content organization)
-- Text
+- Text (for paragraphs and descriptions)
-- Label
+- Label (for headings and titles)
-- HeroImage
+- HeroImage (for main portfolio banner)
-- Img
+- Img (for project screenshots)
-- Table (Header, Row, Cell, Footer)
+- Table, TableRow, TableCell, TableHeader, TableFooter (for skills display)

 ## Technologies Used

 - React 20 + TypeScript
+- React Router (for multi-page navigation)
-- Component Library (Assignment 12/13)
+- Component Library (from Assignments 12/13)
 - Styled Components
 - Storybook
 - Husky + Pre-commit hooks